lukegabriel520/lukegabriel520/README.md

 # 💫 About Me:
-🔭 I’m currently working in PLM-GDSC<br>🌱 I’m learning React, Next.js and MongoDB!<br>👨‍💻 All of my accomplishments are available at https://www.linkedin.com/in/lukelumakin/<br>💬 Ask me about Robotics and Software!<br>📫 How to reach me: lukegabriel520@gmail.com<br>⚡ Cool fact - I adore hiking!
+🔭 I’m currently working with PLM-GDSC<br>🌱 I’m learning React, Next.js and MongoDB!<br>👨‍💻 All of my accomplishments are available at https://www.linkedin.com/in/lukelumakin/<br>💬 Ask me about Robotics and Software!<br>📫 How to reach me: lukegabriel520@gmail.com<br>⚡ Cool fact - I adore hiking!

 ## 🌐 Socials: